ue22-p23/web/notebooks/49-exos-networking-nb.md

 tools = require('../js/tools'); tools.init()
 ```

-the common objective here is: how to talk directly to a backend from JS
+the common objective here is: how to talk directly to an (http) API from JS

 +++